krishirajsinh-p/MediaSleuth360/README.md

 - **Reliance on Speech Quality**: The effectiveness of the system heavily depends on the quality of the input speech.
 - **File Size**: There is a 200MB media file size limit due to Streamlit constraints.
 - **Language Support**: It may not work **as effectively** for languages other than English.
-- **No Memory**: The AI assistant don't have conversational memory.
+- **No Memory**: The AI assistant don't have conversational memory because of the limited context window of the LLM model(also to minimize security concerns and resource usage).

 ## License